EricTurner3/cheatsheets/forensics/governance.md

 3. Authentic - must be real and related to the incident
 4. Reliable - must be no doubt about the authenticity or veracity of the evidence
 5. Complete - must prove the attacker's actions or innocent

+## Federal Rules of Evidence
+The full list can be found [here](https://www.law.cornell.edu/rules/fre).
+* Rule 102: Purpose
+* Rule 103: Rulings on Evidence
+* Rule 104: Preliminary Questions
+* Rule 105: Limited Admissibility
+* Rule 801: Hearsay Rule / Statements That Are Not Hearsay
+* Rule 803: Hearsay Exceptions - Availability of Declarant Immaterial
+* Rule 804: Hearsay Exceptions; Declarant Unavailable

+## Scientific Working Group on Digital Evidence (SWGDE)
+* Principle 1 - Ensuring accuracy and reliability of evidence during collection, preservation, examination and transference
+* Standards and Criteria
+    * 1.1 - All agencies that seize and/or examine digital evidence must maintain an appropriate Standard Operating Procedure (SOP) document
+    * 1.2 - Agency management must review the SOPs on an annual basis
+    * 1.3 - Procedures must be gathered and recorded in a scientific manner or gennerally accepted in the field
+    * 1.4 - Agency must maintain written copies of appropriate procedures
+    * 1.5 - Agency must use appropriate & effective hardware and software for seizure or examination
+    * 1.6 - All activity must be recorded in writing and available for review and testimony
+    * 1.7 - Any action that has the potential to alter, damage or destroy any aspect of the original evidence must be performed by qualified persons in a forensically sound manner.

+## Association of Chief Police Officers (ACPO) - Principles of Digital Evidence
+1. Principle 1: No action taken by law enforcement agencies or their agents should change data held on a computer or storage media which may subsequently be relied upon in court
+1. Principle 2: In exceptional circumstances, where a person finds it necessary to access original data held on a computer or on storage media, that person must be competent to do so and be able to explain his/her actions and the impact of those actions on the evidence, in court.
+1. Principle 3: An audit trail or other record of all processes applied to computer based electronic evidence should be created and preserved.
+An independent third party should be able to examine those processes and achieve the same result.
+1. Principle 4: The person in charge of the investigation (case officer) has overall responsibility for ensuring that the law and these principles are adhered to.

 ## Forensics Readiness Planning
 1. Identify potential evidence required